 The HoloCenter can provide mentoring and consultation to artists who wish to develop significant holographic artworks at other facilities.
-The Holographic Art Grant Program funded by the Hologram Foundation offers an annual award to fund the production high quality art holograms.
+The Holographic Art Grant funded by the Hologram Foundation offers an annual award to fund the production high quality art holograms.

 – Contact details